 Realising your strengths means knowing and growing them.
 It also means being mindful of when, how and how much to use your strengths to achieve optimal performance, development and potential.

-Here is an article I wrote with Sue Langley of the Langley Group in Coachlink, the Australasian International Coach Federation magazine, about strengths coaching and the R2 Strengths approach to helping people work with their strengths.
+Here is an article I wrote with Sue Langley of the Langley Group in Coachlink, the Australasian International Coach Federation magazine, about strengths coaching and the Realise2 Strengths (now Stengths Profile) approach to helping people work with their strengths.